-In addition, planning conditions to cover ecological enhancements and external lighting are required.
+In addition planning conditions to cover ecological enhancements and external lighting are required.

 Natural Resources Wales have not raised objections to the current proposed scheme.
-As such, the proposal conforms with the relevant requirements of PPW, TAN5 and LDP policy 11.
+As such, the proposal conforms with the relevant requirements of PPW, TAN5 and LDP2 policies 10 and 11.